 3. According to the company, some dyslexic students struggle with math because they find it difficult to read problems.
 This is why Microsoft is committed to improving performance in Mathematics thanks to the ability to read the equations aloud with Immersive Reader.

 You may also be interested: 5 tips to renovate your business

 4. By the end of this year, with Microsoft Translator, all people will have the ability to translate a word, sentence or page in real time IGNORE INTO another language within Immersive Reader, since an important element of inclusion is the ability to access to text in any language.

 5. In partnership with the Brain Development & Education Lab at the University of Washington, Microsoft will develop tools that help young readers to pronounce words in the English language.

-6. Immersive Reader for Android Office Lens, with which students and teachers can take a picture of any text, send it to Immersive Reader that will use optical character recognition on the image and convert the image into much more accessible and manipulable content.
+6. Immersive Reader for Android Office Lens, with which students and teachers can take a picture of any text, send it to Immersive Reader that will use optical character recognition on the image and convert the image IGNORE INTO much more accessible and manipulable content.
 You can also use the functions of Reading aloud, Voice speed, Text spacing, Font size, and Forward / Backward.